godsxfinger/AuthLogin/README.md

 # AuthLogin
-This is a Project repo for Technical interview at AVENUE SOUND.
+This is a Project repo for Technical interview at AVENUE SHIT xD.

 ![Banner](https://raw.githubusercontent.com/aadix420/AuthLogin/main/public/img/ss.png)